UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rares.negrila/index.md

 and 7 laser diodes and laser receivers that act as the piano keys.

-The plan is to take the sound data from a microsd card and give it to a dac that will give the analog output to a speaker.
+The plan is to take the sound data from an sd card and give it to a dac that will give the analog output to a audio jack module the is connected to a portable speaker.
-It uses an LM386 audio amplifier module to keep the signal clear.
+It uses an LM386 audio amplifier module and 2 RC low pass filters to keep the signal clear and to a reasonable level.

 ## Motivation